cybergate-services/cybererp/README.md

     ```
     # Intial Odoo Configuration

-    In this section we will cary out the intial confiuration
+    In this section we will cary out the intial confiuration of our odoo conatiner.